 There's still family fun happening every day in Syracuse!
-Register for ice skating either outside at Clinton Square Ice Rink or head inside for some skate time at Meachem Ice Rink.
+Get outside for some ice skating at Clinton Square Ice Rink or head inside for some skate time at Sunnycrest Ice Rink.
 Be sure to check out the Parks & Rec Facebook page for the weekly schedule of pop-up snowshoe rental events, spread out across various city parks each week.

 7. Destiny USA